 Limitations Jubilee Fixed Rate Financing Bonds may only be purchased if financed by an including) the maturity date, at a fixed rate determined by the State of Israel and announced not less than one (1) Business Day prior to the first day of the sales period for the bond.
 The bonds will not earn or accrue interest after maturity.

 Authorized Institutional Lender.

-Interest The bonds will accrue interest from (and including) the Issue Date until (but not currency.
+Interest The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date at a fixed rate determined by the State of Israel and